 Class sessions will be a combination of lecture, problem solving, and discussion.
-Students should bring to each class session a printed copy of that day's PowerPoint handout (available on eLearning prior to each class) and a basic calculator for in-class problem solving.
-It is recommended that you read the assigned chapter in the textbook and the corresponding PowerPoint handout before class (see the schedule above).
-Classroom attendance is critical to your success in this course.
-Neither the office hour nor e-mail communication serves as a substitute for class teaching.
-In office hours, I will not go over the material covered in class if you have missed class.
+Students should bring to each class session a printed copy of that day's lecture notes (available on eLearning prior to each class) and a basic calculator for in-class problem solving.
+The material covered in-class will follow the lecture notes, which are designed to clarify and complement the text material.
+It is important that you read the assigned chapter in the textbook before class (see the "Assignment Schedule").